OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Related work

-\textbf{Foundation models.} Recent text-image foundation models such as CLIP \citep{clip}, OpenCLIP \citep{OpenCLIP}, ALIGN \citep{align}, and Flamingo \citep{Flamingo} leverage large-scale pretraining to learn image representations guided by natural language descriptions.
+\textbf{Foundation models.} Recent multimodal foundation models \citep{clip, OpenCLIP, align, imagebind, florence, CoCa, flamingo} leverage large-scale pretraining to learn image representations guided by natural language descriptions.
 These models enable zero-shot transfer to various downstream tasks such as object recognition and classification.
-Driven by the progress in large-scale model pre-training, similar foundation models for images were also explored in another line of work \citep{DINO, DINOv2}, which aim to extract significant class-agnostic features from images.
-Recently, steps towards a foundation model for the image segmentation task were taken with SAM \citep{segmentanything}.
-SAM has an ability to generate a class-agnostic 2D mask for an object instance, given a set of points that are assumed to belong to that instance.
-This capability is valuable for our application, especially for recovering high-quality 2D masks from projected 3D instance masks, as further explained in Sec.~\ref{subsubsec:crops}.
+Driven by the progress in large-scale model pre-training, similar foundation models for images were also explored in another line of work \citep{DINO, DINOv2}, which aim to extract class-agnostic features from images.
+Recently, steps towards a foundation model for image segmentation were taken with SAM \citep{segmentanything}.
+SAM has the ability to generate a class-agnostic 2D mask for an object instance, given a set of points that belong to that instance.
+This capability is valuable for our approach, especially for recovering high-quality 2D masks from projected 3D instance masks, as further explained in Sec.~\ref{subsubsec:crops}.

-\textbf{Open vocabulary 2D segmentation.} As CLIP gained popularity for image classification, numerous new approaches \citep{openseg, lseg, ovseg, maskclip, Zabari2021SemanticSI, xu2022groupvit, denseclip, kuo2023openvocabulary, Ma2022OpenvocabularySS, he2022open, gu2022openvocabulary, conceptfusion} have emerged to tackle open-vocabulary image semantic segmentation.
-One notable shift was the transition from image-level embeddings to pixel-level embeddings, enhancing models with localization capabilities alongside classification.
+\textbf{Open vocabulary 2D segmentation.} As large vision-language models gained popularity for image classification, numerous new approaches \citep{openseg, lseg, ovseg, maskclip, Zabari2021SemanticSI, xu2022groupvit, denseclip, kuo2023openvocabulary, Ma2022OpenvocabularySS, he2022open, gu2022openvocabulary, conceptfusion, zegformer, odise} have emerged to tackle open-vocabulary or zero-shot image semantic segmentation.
+One notable shift was the transition from image-level embeddings to pixel-level embeddings, equipping models with localization capabilities alongside classification.
 However, methods with pixel-level embeddings, such as OpenSeg \citep{openseg} and OV-Seg \citep{ovseg}, strongly rely on the accuracy of 2D segmentation masks, and require a certain degree of training.
-In our work, we rely on CLIP features without finetuning or any additional training, and compute 2D masks using the predicted 3D instance masks.
+In our work, we rely on CLIP \citep{clip} features without performing finetuning or any additional training, and compute 2D masks using the predicted 3D instance masks.